siyanapavlova/Advances_in_QA/README.md

 4) **fusion block** – the heart of DFGN – looks at parts of the entity graph for multiple iterations and exchanges information between the graph's nodes
 5) **predictior** takes the fusion block's output and passes it through a stacked LSTM architecture to output the final answers

 The intuition is that with multiple iterations, relevant entities propagate their importance to other, directly connected entities.
 The entity graph has no document boundaries, enabling free flow of information ( = reasoning) across paragraphs.

-By focusing on sub-parts of the entity graph, **[TODO] why only look at subgraphs?**
+**Naming conventions**: the system is trained in two parts: the paragraph selector (module 1) and what we call _DFGN_ (modules 3-5).
+Therefore, we call the final result _full network_ (modules 1-5).

 ### External and Internal Modules